Skip to contents

 Description

 Before starting the ENM process, data must be formatted in a specific structure required by functions in kuenm2.
 This vignette guides users through the steps necessary to prepare occurrence data and environmental predictors using built-in tools.
-It covers the use of prepare_data() and prepare_user_data() to generate standardized objects, which are essential for model calibration.
-The vignette also demonstrates options for applying PCA, incorporating sampling bias, and saving prepared data for later use.
+It covers the use of the main functions, prepare_data() and prepare_user_data(), to generate standardized objects that are essential for model calibration.
+The guide also demonstrates options to compute principal components from variables (PCA), incorporating sampling bias, integrating data partitioning schemes from external methods, exploring prepared data, and saving the data object for later use.

 Getting ready

 If kuenm2 has not been installed yet, please do so.
 See the Main guide for installation instructions.
-See the basic data cleaning guide for some steps on cleaning data.
+See also the basic data cleaning guide for some data cleaning steps.

 Use the following lines of code to load kuenm2 and any other required packages, and define a working directory (if needed).
 In general, setting a working directory in R is considered good practice, as it provides better control over where files are read from or saved to.
 If users are not working within an R project, we recommend setting a working directory, since at least one file will be saved at later stages of this guide.